DEFRA/ffc-grants-eligibility-checker/test/accessibility/README.md

 The docker-compose file used is at the root of the repository, `docker-compose-axe.yaml`.
 This file is detected and executed by the Jenkins pipeline.
 The host base URL is defined in this file.

 ## Running tests
 Docker is used to create containers for both the tests and the Selenium instance of Chrome.
-Headless browser mode is used.

-1. For ARM architectures, change the image used for Chrome in `docker-compose.yaml`:
+For ARM architectures, change the image used for Chrome in `docker-compose-axe.yaml`:

 ```dockerfile
   selenium-axe: